Education & Childcare

 Is a music school profitable?

-Do I need a license for a music school?
+Do I need a license to start a music school?

 How long does it take to start a music school?